maxims94/solana-debugger/README.md

 It will also have Solana-specific features: There will be a dedicated UI to configure a program's input (program id, accounts, instruction data).
 Also, it will be possible to pre-load the ledger with a custom state (accounts and programs) before executing the program.

-Possible use cases are fixing difficult bugs, ensuring correct execution and learning Solana program development.
+Possible use cases are fixing hard bugs, ensuring correct execution and learning development on Solana.

 ## Screenshot